Philippine passport: Restrictions

 With the declaration of martial law on September 23, 1972, travel restrictions were imposed on Philippine citizens.
 A letter of instruction restricted the issuance of passports to members of the Philippine diplomatic service, although this was relaxed in 1981 with the official lifting of martial law.

-In 1983, there were orders from the Ministry of Foreign Affairs not to issue any passports to the family of opposition senator Benigno Aquino Jr. Despite the government ban, Aquino was able to acquire one with the help of Rashid Lucman, a former congressman from Mindanao.
+In 1983, there were orders from the Ministry of Foreign Affairs not to issue any passports to the family of opposition senator Ninoy Aquino Despite the government ban, Aquino was able to acquire one with the help of Rashid Lucman, a former congressman from Mindanao.
 The passport identified him as Marciál Bonifacio, an alias derived from "martial law" and Fort Bonifacio, where he was detained.

 In the late 1980s and early 1990s, passports were stamped with limitations prohibiting travel to South Africa (because of apartheid) and Lebanon (because of the civil war).
 Passports were previously stamped prohibiting travel to Iraq due to the ongoing violence and because of the kidnapping of Angelo dela Cruz in 2004.
 However, passports printed after July 1, 2011, no longer bear this stamp.